Coherent Fluctuations in Noisy Mesoscopic Systems, the Open Quantum SSEP and Free Probability: Introduction

-The major question with which we are therefore concerned is whether MFT can be extended to a quantum setting \cite{Bernard2021CanMFT}.
-Such a theory, which could be named the {\it quantum mesoscopic fluctuation theory}, should not only describe the statistical properties of the diffusive transport (i.e. density and current profiles) in out-of-equilibrium quantum systems, but also those of quantum coherent effects such as interference or entanglement.
-These properties have also been studied in the context of unitary random circuits \cite{Nahum2017Quantum,Nahum2018Operator} (see \cite{Fisher2022Random,potter2021entanglement} for a review) and driven diffusive systems \cite{Gullans2019Entanglement}.
+The major question we are concerned with is whether MFT can be extended to a quantum setting \cite{Bernard2021CanMFT}.
+Such a theory, which could be called the {\it quantum mesoscopic fluctuation theory}, should not only describe the statistical properties of the diffusive transport (i.e. density and current profiles) in out-of-equilibrium quantum systems, but also those of quantum coherent effects such as interference or entanglement.
+These effects are inscribed into the \textit{coherences} $G_{ij}=\Tr(\rho c_i^\dagger c_j)$, the off-diagonal elements of the density matrix $\rho$ when expressed in the particle number basis on each site $i,j=1,\cdots,L$.
+A big difference to classical noisy systems (such as SSEP) is that the density matrix in a noisy quantum system -- usually interpreted as the probability distribution of quantum states -- is itself a dynamical variable that fluctuates.
+A quantity sensible to these fluctuations is the entanglement entropy since it is composed from partial traces of powers of $\rho$.
+Fluctuations of the entanglement entropy have already been studied in the context of unitary random circuits \cite{Nahum2017Quantum,Nahum2018Operator} (see \cite{Fisher2022Random,potter2021entanglement} for a review), as well as certain toy models of driven diffusive systems \cite{Gullans2019Entanglement}.
+In seeking a mesoscopic fluctuation theory we hope to establish a general framework to deal with coherent effects in diffusive systems, based on coherences $G_{ij}$.